June 30th, 2012

 Unlike all of us, the planet itself isn’t getting any bigger, which means that whatever goes around will, eventually, come around.
 That brings us back to Mesopotamia, or as we now call it, Iraq.
 Those soils that were destroyed by irrigation never recovered; the unfunny irony is that the globe’s first grain producing region is now at the heart of the most grain-import-dependent part of the world.
 For Mesopotamia, future illth is now and has been for thousands of years.

 There’s the price of food, and there’s the true cost of that food.
 Try to remember that the next time you think you’re getting gouged at the farmers market with the $6-a-dozen eggs.
-And if you’re still having a hard time coughing up the cash, pause to consider that their $2-a-dozen counterparts at the grocery store are really a shell-game, a distraction, a condolence, a sop that draws your attention from the pickpocket behind you.
+And if you’re still having a hard time coughing up the cash, pause to consider that their $2-a-dozen counterparts at the grocery store are really a shell-game, a distraction, a sop that draws your attention from the pickpocket behind you.